DavidCPorter/janus-framework/README.md

 ### Architecture Overview

 JANUS provides a management plane and control program for building, deploying, and executing a benchmarking experiment.
-The Management Plane prepares the orchestration of various deployments.
+The MGMT Plane prepares the orchestration of various deployments.
 Control program generates execution graphs and orchestrates the experiment.

 ![fig_1](./utils/img/janus_architecture.png)